Admission Policy

 Notes

-Full groups: in the event of all Groups being full (as defined by the GSL), priority will be given to situations where a parent/guardian volunteers to assist (additional priorities i and ii), in order to create more capacity.
+Full sections: in the event of all sections being full (as defined by the Group Lead Volunteer), priority will be given to situations where a parent/guardian volunteers to assist (additional priorities i and ii), in order to create more capacity.

-Availability: at the time of application, parents/guardians will be given details of the Sections in Groups with vacancies.
-For requests for entry into a specific Section in the Group, applicants must be informed that they will be added to that Section’s specific waiting list and that it may take longer to find a vacancy than in other Sections.
-Applicants will be informed if there are vacancies elsewhere in the District.
+Availability: at the time of application, parents/guardians will be given details of the Sections in the Group with vacancies.
+For requests for entry into a specific Section in the Group, applicants will be informed that they will be added to that Section’s specific waiting list and that it may take longer to find a vacancy than in other Sections.

 Allocation: Places will generally be assigned approx. 4 weeks in advance of the starting date.
 Before this time no places will be reserved.
-Parents/guardians listed on the application form will be notified of all available places in priority order.
+Parents/guardians listed on the OSM Waiting list will be notified of all available places in priority order.
 If an offer is rejected, the application will wait until vacancies again become available.
+Parents/guardians are required to respond to the offer of a place in a timely fashion.
+If no response is received within 7 days, then the offer of a place may be withdrawn.

 Discrimination: Prioritisation will only be based on the considerations listed.
-Importantly, there must be no positive or negative discrimination in the process for example by age, race, religion, gender, social differences or disability.
+Importantly, there will be no positive or negative discrimination in the process for example by age, race, religion, gender, social differences or disability.

 Entry/Transfer Ages

 These are the ages that entry/transfers would normally be made.
-However, as indicated there is flexibility to cater for individual needs and circumstances at Leaders’ and GSL’s discretion.
+However, as indicated there is flexibility to cater for individual needs and circumstances at Team Leaders’ and Group Lead Volunteer’s discretion.
 These must be used for the benefit of young members and not for the needs of Groups/Units.
-These ranges can be extended but must be approved by the District Commissioner.
+These ranges can be extended but must be approved by the Group Lead Volunteer.

 Section entering/transfering into Entry age Flexibility to enter/transfer at